cesaraustralia/seizer/README.md

 ![](man/figures/discrete-1.png)<!-- -->

-These include 7 colours - if you have more groups in your data, You can use a helper function (see blow) to either interpolate additional intermediate colours or to discretise a continuous colour scale (either sequential or diverging).
+These include 7 colours - if you have more groups in your data, You can use a helper function (see below) to either interpolate additional intermediate colours or to discretise a continuous colour scale (either sequential or diverging).
 The latter option may be useful for ordered categorical variables, but note that colours may end up being too